hotwired/hotwire-native-site/_source/ios/03_bridge_components.md

 # Bridge Components

-Hotwire Native abstracts the integration with the bridge (formerly [Strada](https://strada.hotwired.dev)), making it even faster to get started.
+Hotwire Native abstracts the integration between the OS and JavaScript using Bridge Components, making it even faster to get started.
 Let's walk through how to create a new component on iOS.
 This assumes you've already installed [the Strada JavaScript package](https://strada.hotwired.dev/handbook/installing) on your server.

 The component will add a native bar button item to the right side of the navigation bar.
 Tapping it will "click" the associated link in the HTML.